karpatkey/kpk-token/README.md

 ## Purpose

-Following the tradition of our sister projects CowDAO and SafeDAO and their spinoffs in [GIP-13]() and [GIP-29](https://forum.gnosis.io/t/gip-29-spin-off-safedao-and-launch-safe-token/3476), respectively, karpatkey will launch their DAO spinoff from the GnosisDAO.
-If the Gnosis Improvement Proposal [GIP-92](https://forum.gnosis.io/t/gip-92-should-gnosis-dao-spin-off-karpatkey-dao-and-deploy-the-kpk-token/8115) is approved, the GnosisDAO will deploy KPK as an ERC20 token.
+Following the tradition of our sister projects CowDAO and SafeDAO and their spinoffs in [GIP-13]() and [GIP-29](https://forum.gnosis.io/t/gip-29-spin-off-safedao-and-launch-safe-token/3476), respectively, karpatkey will launch their DAO spinoff from the GnosisDAO. if [GIP-92](https://forum.gnosis.io/t/gip-92-should-gnosis-dao-spin-off-karpatkey-dao-and-deploy-the-kpk-token/8115) is approved, the GnosisDAO will deploy KPK as an ERC20 token.

 ## Utility